cbcrg/tcoffee/docs/tcoffee_manual.rst

       +evaluate idmat +lower '[5-9]'

-Will lower the case of every residue identical to more than 50% of the residue in its column.

 Protecting important sequence names
 ===================================
-Few programs support long sequence names.
-Sometimes, when going through some pipeline the names of your sequences can be damaged (truncated or modified).
-To avoid this, seq_reformat contains a utility that can automatically rename your sequences into a form that will be machine friendly, while making it easy to return to the human friendly form.
+Only few programs support long sequence names, and sometimes, when going through some pipeline the names of your sequences can be truncated or modified.
+To avoid this, seq_reformat contains a utility that can automatically rename your sequences into a form that will be machine-friendly, while making it easy to return to the human-friendly form.

-The first thing to do is to generate a list of names that will be used in place of the long original name of the sequences.
-For instance:
+1) The first thing to do is to generate a list of names that will be used in place of the long original name of the sequences:

 ::

-  $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -output code_na\
+  $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -output \
- me > sproteases_large.code_name
+      code_name > sproteases_large.code_name

-Will create a file where each original name is associated with a coded name (Cxxxx).
-You can then use this file to either code or decode your dataset.
-For instance, the following command:
+2) It will create a file where each original name is associated with a coded name (Cxxxx).
+You can then use this file to either code or decode your dataset using the following command:

 ::

-  $$: t_coffee -other_pg seq_reformat -code sproteases_large.code_name -in sprot\
+  $$: t_coffee -other_pg seq_reformat -code sproteases_large.code_name -in \
- eases_large.fasta >sproteases_large.coded.fasta
+      sproteases_large.fasta > sproteases_large.coded.fasta

-Will code all the names of the original data.
-You can work with the file sproteases_large.coded.fasta, and when you are done, you can de-code the names of your sequences using:
+3) This will code all the names of the original data.
+You can work with the file sproteases_large.coded.fasta, and when you are done, you can decode the names of your sequences using:

 ::

-  $$: t_coffee -other_pg seq_reformat -decode sproteases_large.code_name -in spr\
+  $$: t_coffee -other_pg seq_reformat -decode sproteases_large.code_name -in \
- oteases_large.coded.fasta
+      sproteases_large.coded.fasta

 Colouring/Editing residues in an alignment